vedi/knowledge-base/src/documents/university/articles/Grow_Analytics.html.md

 The main Dashboard also has widgets that show you a summary of your [Whales Report](/university/articles/Grow_WhalesReport) and Insights.

 Other widgets show you data of the Social Leaderboard, Sync - how many users play on more than one device, Fraud - how many players and orders were identified as fraud and blocked.
 There’s also a Gifting widget which shows you how many gifts were given by your users and which gift is the most popular.

 ![alt text](/img/docs/university/10_Grow_Analytics_Dashboard_Widgtets.png "Dashboard Widgets")

 #### ACTIVITY

-In Activity you can see your user’s activities - the number of Active Users you have, DAU (Daily Active Users) and how many *new users* you have.
+In the Activity section you can see your user’s activities - the number of Active Users you have, DAU (Daily Active Users) and how many *new users* you have.
 You can also see upon how many sessions you have all these users and what’s the average time a user is in your game (Avg.
 Session Duration).
 All this information can be filtered by dates, device types and countries.

 An example of using this data -> If you’ve just uploaded a new feature you can use this data to see if this feature keeps your users in the game for a longer period of time (Avg.
 Session Duration) and if your DAU has increased - this means this feature is working and you did something right!